-A new season of Socialist Action webcasts begins with our discussion on ‘Capitalism and the Environment – on the Eve of COP 27‘ with Jeff Sparrow, Yvonne Hanson, and Victor Morgan.
+A new season of the Canadian Socialist Action webcast begins with our discussion on ‘Capitalism and the Environment – on the Eve of COP 27‘ with Jeff Sparrow, Yvonne Hanson, and Victor Morgan.
 Climate catastrophe is not a theory.
 It is here and now.
 How did this happen, and what should be done about it?

 Please join our live webcast on Thursday, September 22nd at 7 PM ET, or watch the recorded presentation anytime on the Socialist Action YouTube Channel.